 Each number corresponds to the numbered written steps below.

-2. Add 2 tablespoons of vegetable oil to the pan along with the chuck roast and sear until browned on all sides (about 15 minutes total).
-Remove from the pan and allow the roast to rest on a plate (Photo #3).
+1. Add 2 tablespoons of vegetable oil to the pan along with the chuck roast and sear until browned on all sides (about 15 minutes total).
+Remove from the pan and allow the roast to rest on a plate.

-1. Add 1/2 cup of homemade beef stock (or low sodium storebought beef stock) to the pan and use a flat wooden spoon to dislodge the brown bits from the pan.
-Add the pan sauce to a bowl with 1 1/2 cups of beef stock and set aside (Photo #4).
+2. Add 1/2 cup of homemade beef stock (or low sodium storebought beef stock) to the pan and use a flat wooden spoon to dislodge the brown bits from the pan.
+Add the pan sauce to a bowl with the remaining beef stock and set aside.

-Recipe collage group three showing sauteing of onions and garlic and adding tomato paste.
+Recipe collage two showing deglazing of pan, and sauteing of onions with tomato paste.

-2. Add the beef stock, 1 1/2 cups of dry red wine, 10 sprigs of thyme (tied), 2 large bay leaves, and 2 tablespoons of Worcestershire sauce to the pot and bring to a boil while stirring to break up any clumps of flour (Photo #7).
+2. Add the beef stock, dry red wine, thyme (tied), bay leaves, and Worcestershire sauce to the pot and bring to a boil while stirring to break up any clumps of flour.

-Recipe collage group four showing boiling sauce and then adding seared chuck roast to Dutch oven.
+Recipe collage group three showing bringing the sauce to a simmer, and adding the seared chuck roast to the pot.

 1. Transfer the pot roast, carrots, and potatoes to a serving plate and tent with foil.
-Remove and discard the bay leaves and thyme.
-If desired, de-grease the sauce by using a ladle to remove the fat, or by laying paper towels on top of the sauce to absorb some of the fat.
+If desired, de-grease the sauce by using a ladle to remove the fat.
 By this point, the sauce will be quite thick thanks to the flour, but to make it even thicker, use an immersion blender or ladle the sauce into a countertop blender to blend the softened onions and a few potatoes.
-You can also heat the pot with sauce over medium-high heat to reduce it until it coats the back of a spoon or use a slurry of flour and water or cornstarch and water.
-(Photo #12).
 The roast can be shredded or cut into chunks and mixed with sauce before serving.
 Discard any large pieces of fat before serving, and season the carrots and potatoes with salt and pepper to taste.
 Garnish with the parsley, serve, and enjoy!

 White plate with vegetables and piece of pot roast torn open by fork.